laurent-martin/ets-to-homeassistant/README.md

 * The purpose for each **KNX Group Address** (typically, a **KNX Data Point Type**)
 * Grouping of group addresses into devices : e.g. **ETS Function** in ETS mapped to **HA Device** in Home Assistant

-By default, and in fact in a lot of ETS projects, only group addresses are defined as this is sufficient for an installation.
+Often, in a lot of ETS projects, only group addresses are defined as this is sufficient for an installation but not for this tool.
-I.e. no **ETS Function** is defined, and **KNX Data Point Type**s are not defined for group addresses.
+I.e. no **ETS Function** is defined and **KNX Data Point Type**s are not defined for group addresses.
 This is why this tool will not work out of the box most of the times: missing information.
 The next 2 sections explain how to fix this.
+E.g. one has to tell the tool, somehow, this group address is for this light for on/off, and this other group address is for this same light, but for dimming.

 ### Group address: Type

-**KNX Group Address**es are defined in the ETS project file naturally, as it is the base for the system to work.
+**KNX Group Address**es are necessarily defined in the ETS project file as it is the base for the system to work.
 But we need the types of them (e.g. **on/off** versus **dim value**) in order to create the HA configuration.

 The best, easiest and most reliable way for the tool to find the type of **KNX Group Address** is to specify the **KNX Data Point Type** in the **KNX Group Address** itself in ETS.